 Major, Minor, Elective credit.
-Prerequisites: one of BIO 100, 202 or 203.
+Prerequisite: BIO 190.
 A study of the human reproductive system with primary emphasis on anatomy and physiology.
 Consideration also will be given the psychological, religious, and ethical aspects of human sexuality.
 Lecture.

 299H.
 INTERDISCIPLINARY HONORS COURSE GEP, Major, Elective credit.
 This course is team taught by members in two departments and is open to Nisbet Honors Program participants and to others who meet Honors Program guidelines.
 All students registering for these courses must register not only through the Honors Program but also with their adviser and the Registrar's Office.